LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/i-replied.md

 I'm open to being wrong

-and changing my subjective wrong doings.
+and changing my subjective wrong doings

+for the sake of a subjective enhacement.

 &nbsp;